 Air passenger transport - monthly statistics

-This article describes the recent monthly development of passenger transport by air in the European Union (EU).
-A distinction is made between national (domestic), intra and extra-EU transport, and the article also looks at the importance of airports.
+This article describes the recent monthly development of commercial air flights and passenger transport by air in the European Union (EU), as well as in the EFTA countries Iceland, Norway, Switzerland and in the Candidate countries Montenegro, North Macedonia, Serbia and Türkiye.
+A distinction is made between national (domestic), intra and extra-EU transport, while looking at the evolution of airport traffic.

 Definition of 'passengers carried'